-Redefine foreplay.
-With children around, you don’t have as much private time in the bedroom.
-Don’t waste the private time you do have on foreplay.
-Foreplay doesn’t have to be physical.
-Sending each other sexy text messages throughout the day, naughty notes in each other's lunch boxes, and erotic emails are just as effective as physical foreplay.
+With children around, you don't have as much private time in the bedroom.
+Don't waste the private time you do have on foreplay.
+Foreplay doesn't have to be physical.
+Sending each other sexy text messages throughout the day and notes in each other's lunch boxes are just as effective as physical foreplay.

 All couples' lives change after having kids.
 But, the quality of your sex life doesn't have to.
 These are just five quick tips on how you can keep your sex life rockin' after children come knockin'.
 There are many more ways you can create intimacy, spark and passion in and out of the bedroom so you can still have a rockin' sex life.
 Remember, intimacy is a vital part of your marriage.
 Sex with your spouse is the only thing you share with them that you don't share with others.
 It's a perfect way to create intimacy, romance and spark in your marriage.
 Don't neglect yourself or your spouse by neglecting your sex life.

 Aaron Anderson is a therapist and Director of The Marriage and Family Clinic in Denver, CO.
 He is a writer, speaker and relationship expert.
 Checkout his blog for expert information on how to improve your relationship.